f5swb/Grey-Line-Nextion-Screen-GB/readme.md

 <img src = https://github.com/f5swb/greyline-Nextion-screen/blob/master/BOOT%2024.JPG title = "Nextion greyline boot">

+Updated today in version 1.3 for the 3.5" HMI with the GMT : after the start, you must set the hour of the screen in GMT "London".

 What you need :
 - one NEXTION screen (models NX3224K024_11,NX3224K028_11 ou NX4832K035_11 are supported) ;